 Written by Seika Yamashiro

 Kyoto is a popular sightseeing destination among visitors from Japan and from around the world.
-Today we'll be introducing some recommended shopping spots where you can find Kyoto-exclusive souvenirs.
+Today we'll be introducing some recommended places and shopping spots for Kyoto-exclusive souvenirs and experiences.

 Recommended Shopping Spots in Kyoto